Luise Meyer-Dustmann: Life

-She received her first musical education from her mother, who by this time was working as a soubrette in Breslau (as Wrocław was known at that time).
+She received her first musical education from her mother, who by this time was working as a soubrette in Breslau (now Wrocław).
 When she was 17 she moved to Vienna to receive further lessons in singing and stagecraft.
-Here, according to a biographical article in the Illustrirte Zeitung (newspaper), she had to "battle with many difficulties during the [brief but bloody] October uprising of 1848".
+Here, according to a biographical article in the Illustrirte Zeitung, she had to "battle with many difficulties during the [brief but bloody] October uprising of 1848".
 Tantalisingly, the writer does not elaborate.

 She made her stage debut in the 1848–49 season at the Theater in der Josefstadt under the direction of the multi-talented Kapellmeister Albert Lortzing.
 After a time she left Vienna and joined her parents who were still working in Breslau.
-Here she took work at the City Theatre ("Städtische Bühne").
+Here she took work at the Oper Breslau..
 She was engaged during 1850 and 1851 as a stage singer at the Court Theatre in Kassel where she enjoyed great success as the company's lead soprano under the musical direction of Louis Spohr.
 Her reputation established, she was now able to broaden her horizons, touring theatres in various principal north German cities giving a succession of well applauded guest performances, notably in Braunschweig and Hamburg.
-In 1852 Luise Meyer switched to the Royal Court Theatre in Dresden, remaining under contract there till 1854.
+In 1852 Luise Meyer switched to the Königliches Hoftheater Dresden in Dresden, remaining under contract there till 1854.
 However, she was not well accepted by the theatre community in Dresden, and was happy to accept an invitation to move to Prague where she quickly became a favourite with audiences.